galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >     >
 >     > > ### {% icon solution %} Solution
 >     > >
->     > > 1.
-This tool format output file of MetaPhlan2 containing community content (abundance) at all taxonomic levels (from kingdom to strains).
+>     > > This tool formats the output file of MetaPhlan2 containing community content (abundance) at all taxonomic levels (from kingdom to strains).
->     > >    9 files are generated: one file per taxonomic levels with abundance for corresponding clades and one file combining all taxonomic levels and corresponding abundances.
+>     > >  9 files are generated: one file per taxonomic level with abundance for corresponding clades and one file combining all taxonomic levels and corresponding abundances.
 >     > >
 >     > > 2.
 This tool helps in simplifying the data for easy interpretation.
 >     > >